 When preparing a cut for dry-aging beef at home, hygiene is extremely important.
 Any bacteria that touches your tender beef will have the perfect environment to breed on your steak for the weeks to come.
 Make sure to wear latex gloves and disinfect all working surfaces as well as the dry-aging fridge.
-Don’t the meat dry in preparation for dry aging – just wrap it loosely in a cheese cloth or a similar permeable material to allow for moisture to escape.
+Don’t let the meat dry out in preparation for dry-aging – just wrap it loosely in a cheese cloth or a similar permeable material to allow for moisture to escape.
 Remember not to trim away any fat or bones before dry-aging beef at home – these act as meat protectors that lock in the flavor.

-It is vital that you either hang your cut or place it on a wire rack, so that the air can circulate on all sides.
+It’s vital that you either hang your cut or place it on a wire rack, so that the air can circulate on all sides.
 If you place the cut on a plate or a similar surface, the moisture won’t be able to escape properly and will probably start to pool on the surface underneath your meat.
 There is a high risk that your expensive steak will rot without proper ventilation by using a wire rack.

 The best temperature for dry-aging beef at home is debatable, but most experts agree that it is around 34°F or slightly above.
 Be careful though: a temperature above 40°F will spoil the meat.
 This is why it’s worth investing in a stand-alone thermometer even if your fridge has a temperature indicator – just to be extra safe.
 The optimal humidity for dry-aged meat is in the 65-85% range.
 Be cautious with a high range of because it may lead to excessive bacteria growth.
 If you live in a humid area (humidity >80%), put a salt block or a tray of rock salt in the bottom of your dry-aging fridge to decrease the humidity.
 If the humidity is too low, the worst thing that can happen is that the aged steak dries out a bit more, which doesn’t significantly damage your tender steak.

 3. Leave it alone